Property taxes and the WOZ value of your home

 You will soon receive the municipal tax assessment notice.
 This will contain the property tax (OZB) and the WOZ assessment.
 How is the WOZ value actually determined?
 And will you pay much more OZB due to rising house prices?
 We answer those questions below.

-Suppose you have a single-family house with a garage and a large garden.
-To determine the WOZ value, we compare your home with homes sold around January 1, 2024.
-We call this date the "value date.
+Suppose you have a single-family home with a garage and a large garden.
+To determine the WOZ value, we compare your home with homes that were sold around January 1, 2025.
+We refer to this date as the "valuation date."
 We compare your home with similar homes sold in the area.
-To do this, we look at the type of home, the year it was built, its surface area, its maintenance and its quality.
-They do not have to be exactly the same.
-Of the homes sold, we know the selling price.
-With the sales price of those comparable homes we determine the WOZ value of your home.
-Is your house smaller?
+To do this, we look at the type of home, the year of construction, the surface area, the maintenance, and the quality of the home.
+So, the homes do not have to be exactly the same.
+We know the sale price of the homes that have been sold.
+We use the sale price of these comparable homes to determine the WOZ value of your home.
+Is your home smaller?
 Then you will have a lower WOZ value.
 But your garage and large garden will increase the WOZ value.
-This way, we always compare your home with the sold homes and take all differences into account.
+In this way, we always compare your home with homes that have been sold and take all differences into account.

-The WOZ value is the estimated selling price of your home if you had sold it on January 1, 2024.
-To do this, we compare your home to homes sold nearby and take into account differences.
+The WOZ value is the estimated sale price of your home if you had sold it on January 1, 2025.
+To determine this, we compare your home with homes sold in the neighborhood and take differences into account.

 Houses have become more expensive